 This week, Austin’s SXSW faced well-deserved criticism after a decision-making misstep to cancel panels on women in gaming and digital harassment.
 In the last day, SXSW leadership have actively sought to correct course.
 People will make errors in judgement and will face consequences.
 It is important that we applaud when organizations realize their mistakes, and actively seek remedies.
 To that end, I gladly accepted an invitation to participate in the newly announced day-long Online Harassment Summit at SXSW.
 See you Austin to talk about how we must respect all people, all genders, in both the real world and the digital world.
 Thank you SXSW and all those who will be a part of this great new day!

 Sinders stresses that any “big tent” has less to do with specific topics covered and more to do with creating a safe space for conversation.
-She argues that SXSW could have provided enhanced security for the “Level Up” panelists, rather than simply cancel their event.
+She argues that SXSW could have provided enhanced security for the “Level Up” panelists, instead of simply canceling their event.
 Others add that framing the situation as comprised of two parties with equally valid “ideas and opinions” implies that the issue of online harassment is something that is up for debate.
 Instead, they say, harassers give up their claims to credibility and legitimacy the moment they harass.

 What is GamerGate?

 In August 2014, an anonymous group of internet users began a coordinated and ongoing online harassment campaign against people—primarily women—who condemned sexism in the video game industry.
 This amorphous hate mob came to be associated with the Twitter hashtag #GamerGate.
-The movement targeted female video game developers, journalists, actresses, academic theorists, other professionals.
+The movement targeted female video game developers, journalists, actresses, academic theorists, and other professionals and practitioners.
 The targets shared one thing in common: Feminism.

-Online attacks have included rape threats, death threats, threats of mass shootings, and the creation of online flash games that allow players to beat up feminist critics.
+Online attacks have included rape threats, death threats, threats of mass shootings, and the creation of online flash games that allow players to beat up feminists who critique misogyny in video games.
 Many targets have also been doxed, meaning personal information like home addresses, phone numbers, employer information was found and publicly posted online.
-Doxing moved the harassment offline, forcing several targets to flee their homes when violent, detailed threats showed up online alongside their addresses.
+Doxing moves harassment offline, forcing several targets to flee their homes when violent, detailed threats showed up online alongside their addresses.

-Some self-identified members of GamerGate (called “GamerGaters” or “gators”) allege that the movement is not about harassment.
+Self-identified members of GamerGate (called “GamerGaters” or “gators”) counter that their movement is not about harassment at all.
 They claim that harassers constitute a vocal minority.
 Instead, they define GamerGate as a movement about improving “ethical standards of video game journalism.”
 They accuse journalists of collusion with feminists and “social justice warriors,” saying these so-called conflicts of interest have contributed to a political correctness in game reviews.

-Commentators have widely questioned this “ethics” narrative, with many dismissing it as a conspiracy theory.
-They argue that GamerGate’s true motivation is to police the boundaries of gaming culture—to exclude women, people of color, queer people, and trans people and to silence their criticisms.
-Ultimately, they argue that data and the movement’s origins reveal that this concern for “objectivity” and “ethical journalism” masks an effort to keep gaming white, male, heterosexual, and cisgender.
+Feminist game critics and their allies have widely questioned this “ethics” narrative, with many calling it a conspiracy theory.
+They argue that GamerGate’s true motivation is to police the boundaries of gaming culture—to exclude women, people of color, queer people, and transgender people and to silence their criticisms.
+They also contend that social media analytics data and the origins of the GamerGate movement show how this concern for “objectivity” and “ethical journalism” masks an effort to keep gaming as white, masculine, heterosexual, and cisgender as possible.

 If this is indeed the case—if the root motivation of the GamerGate movement is white supremacism, heterosexism, cissexism, and misogyny rather than journalistic ethics—an obvious question follows: Who are these men, and why do they hate the people they see as outsiders?